fp-cybrilla/fp-cybrilla.github.io/content/payments/managing-eNACH.md

 `Approved` mandates can be cancelled if there is a requirement from the investor, such as a bank change or any other valid reason.
 To cancel an `Approved` mandate, you can utilize the [FPDocs, Cancel eNACH mandate](https://fintechprimitives.com/docs/api/#cancel-a-mandate) by passing the mandate ID as the request parameter.

-eNACH mandate cancellation functionality is currently available for Razorpay and BSE mandates only.
-For Razorpay, When a mandate is cancelled using the [FPDocs, Cancel eNACH mandate](https://fintechprimitives.com/docs/api/#cancel-a-mandate), the mandate will be cancelled at Razorpay's end as well.
+For Razorpay and Billdesk, when a mandate is cancelled using the [FPDocs, Cancel eNACH mandate](https://fintechprimitives.com/docs/api/#cancel-a-mandate), the mandate will be cancelled at payment provider's end as well.
 Even if the Razorpay mandate is deleted outside of FP, FP will mark the mandate as `Cancelled` to maintain accurate mandate status within the system.
 But for BSE mandates, please cancel the mandate in BSE dashboard before cancelling the mandate in FP.

 ### **Mandate States**